 Have you ever wondered ‘What’s The Difference Between Lamb, Mutton, and Goat Meat‘?
 I’ve heard this question and decided to ask my neighbor that raises goats for goat meat.
 What I found out was enlightening!!

-So let’s start with the basic differences between the three before getting into finer detail.
+Let’s start with the basic differences between the three before getting into finer detail.
 Lamb and mutton meats are from sheep, and goat meat is from goats.
-Unless you’re in South Asia ( India ), Australia, or Jamaica.
+This is true for most countries unless you’re in South Asia ( India ), Australia, or Jamaica.

 I’ll get more specific now.
-In this article, I am referring primarily to terminology in the US and Europe.
+In this article, I refer primarily to terminology in the US and Europe.

 Difference Between Sheep and Goats